Kenny Roberts: The rebel leader

 The 1979 season began disastrously for Roberts when he suffered career-threatening back injuries and a ruptured spleen in a pre-season crash while testing a motorcycle in Japan.
 His injuries caused him to miss the season opening Grand Prix in Venezuela, but he completed an impressive recovery by winning the second round in Austria, followed by a second place in Germany, and another victory in Italy.

 Controversy again surrounded Roberts at the Spanish Grand Prix when Spanish race organisers, knowing that Roberts had to race to maintain his points lead, refused to pay him starting money as guaranteed by FIM regulations.
-An angered Roberts proceeded to win the race, and then proceeded to the podium where he refused to accept the winner's trophy, telling the promoters that they should melt their trophy and sell it in order to help pay the competitors' expenses.
+An angered Roberts went on to win the race, and then proceeded to the podium where he refused to accept the winner's trophy, telling the promoters that they should melt their trophy and sell it in order to help pay the competitors' expenses.

 The FIM initially suspended the championship points leader for his unprecedented actions, but the suspension was later reduced to probation.

-Roberts' act was merely a symbolic protest as, the FIM felt no compulsion to change the status quo but, to his fellow competitors, his act of standing up to the FIM signaled a break from the old ways and galvanized them into taking action to further rider demands for increased safety.
+Roberts' act was merely a symbolic protest as, the FIM felt no compulsion to change the status quo, however his act of standing up to the FIM's shoddy treatment resonated loudly among his fellow competitors and signaled a break from the old ways, galvanizing them into taking action to further rider demands for increased safety.

 Further controversy ensued at the Belgian Grand Prix at the Spa circuit.
 The circuit had been paved just days before the race, creating a track that many of the racers felt was unsafe due to diesel fuel seeping to the surface.
 Roberts and the new championship points leader, Virginio Ferrari, instigated a riders' revolt and refused to race.
 Once again, the FIM responded by suspending Roberts and Ferrari.
 The FIM later reduced this to another probation.
 The event highlighted the animosity between Roberts and the FIM concerning track safety.
 Roberts further irritated the FIM when he began talking to the press about forming a rival racing series to compete against the FIM's monopoly.
+He also began to make appeals to his fellow riders to join him in breaking away from the FIM's control.